All-Hazards Risk Assessment: CMS Emergency Preparedness Rule

 - Assessing the risks most likely to affect an individual facility and community

 That last point is key: during the comment phase of CMS emergency preparedness rulemaking, some healthcare leaders expressed concern that an all-hazards approach to emergency preparedness would be too broad.
 Writing a detailed plan for every single possible emergency would be too much work for any facility, with little benefit.

 It’s important to note that the all-hazards approach applies to risk assessment, not to drafting policies and procedures.
 The emergency management team analyzes possible scenarios and develops a plan based on the areas of highest risk.
 A coastal Florida hospital doesn’t need to prepare for a blizzard, and a Minnesota long-term care facility doesn’t have to worry about hurricanes.
 Ransomware could hit any acute, post-acute or ambulatory care facility.

-A Hazard Vulnerability Analysis (HVA) looks at facility’s current level of emergency preparedness and the human, property, and business impact of multiple hazards.
+A Hazard Vulnerability Analysis (HVA) provides a straightforward way to complete a risk assessment.
+The HVA assesses a facility’s current level of emergency preparedness and the human, property, and business impact of multiple hazards.
 The hazard vulnerability analysis can help quantify the level of risk and the severity of impact, so preparedness efforts address the most important potential emergencies.

 Continuity of operations and community collaboration

 Other requirements related to risk assessment necessitate that emergency preparedness plans address continuity of operations, in both the healthcare facility and the community.
 Key criteria include:

 - Addressing the essential services that will be provided by the healthcare facility in an emergency in the written plan

 - Documenting the chain of command and responsibility, including succession and delegation planning